Bolo (footballer)

 Jon Andoni Pérez Alonso (born 5 March 1974), known as Bolo, is a Spanish football manager and former player who played as a centre-forward.
+He is the current manager of Segunda División club Huesca.

-In a 15-year professional career, in which he represented six clubs, he appeared in 479 games in the two major levels of Spanish football, scoring 95 goals.
+In a 16-year professional career, in which he represented six clubs, he appeared in 479 games across the two major levels of Spanish football, scoring 95 goals.
 He amassed totals of 168 matches and 29 goals in La Liga, with Athletic Bilbao and Rayo Vallecano (four seasons apiece).

-Playing career

-Club
+Club career

 Born in Bilbao, Biscay, Bolo was a product of Lezama, Athletic Bilbao's youth structure.
 He first appeared with the first team on 20 February 1994 in a 1–0 away defeat against Real Zaragoza, in what would be his sole La Liga appearance of the season.

 After a four-year stint with the Basques (with loans to CA Osasuna and Hércules CF in the Segunda División included), Bolo went on to play for Rayo Vallecano where he had his most steady period, appearing in the UEFA Cup in the 2000–01 campaign and being joint-top scorer (alongside Dimitar Berbatov) with seven goals to help his team reach the semi-finals; at times, he formed part of a forward line alongside two Bosnian internationals with very similar names: 'Baljić, Bolić and Bolo'.
 He suffered consecutive relegations in his last two years, at Gimnàstic de Tarragona and CD Numancia.

 In August 2008, Bolo was released by Numancia as the Soria team returned to the top flight, and returned to the Basque region, signing with Segunda División B side Barakaldo CF. After only one season, he retired from football at the age of 35, becoming his last club's general manager.

-International
+International career

 Bolo was never capped by Spain at any level, but represented the Basque Country's non-FIFA team.
 On 27 December 2003, he scored both goals in a 2–1 win over Uruguay at his hometown's San Mamés Stadium.

 Coaching career

 Bolo was appointed manager of Arenas Club de Getxo on 18 March 2014, achieving promotion to division three in his first full season.
 On 31 May 2018, he was named at the helm of SD Ponferradina also in the third tier, winning another promotion in his debut campaign.

 On 27 May 2022, after nearly four years in charge of Ponfe, Bolo announced that he would leave the club at the end of the season.
 On 15 June, he took over fellow second division side Real Oviedo, being dismissed on 16 October.

+On 31 May 2023, Bolo replaced the departing Julián Calero at the helm of Burgos CF. On 28 October of the following year, he was sacked after a poor start to the campaign.

+On 12 November 2025, Bolo was appointed at fellow second-tier SD Huesca.